How National Grid’s SAP Implementation Damaged Their Company

 By September 2013, the continuing efforts to stabilize the new SAP system cost approximately $30 million per month, totaling over $300 million.
 As of August 2013, there were still approximately 321 external resources contracted, and full SAP stabilization was not achieved until approximately September 2014.

-If you have to hire 321 external resources to stabilize a project, you obviously have a massive issue on your hands.
+If you have to hire 321 external resources to stabilize a project, you have a massive issue.

 This is little discussed in the SAP and ERP industry.
 When a project does fail, what are the costs of remediating the situation?
 The loss is often the project cost, but when it negatively impacts the business, the business costs and the remediation must be added.